Average Car Mileage UK

 In 2020, the average car in the UK drove 6,800 miles—down 8% from 2019 and down 26% from 9,200 miles in 2002.
 British motorists drive less now, primarily driven by a drop in business driving and private driving.
 Clearly the drop from 2019 to 2020 reflects the impact of the pandemic lockdown.

 Commuting mileage had held steady at 2,700 miles a year on average per car from 2002 to 2019, but dropped to 2,400 miles a year in 2020.
 From 2002 to 2020, business mileage plummeted 85% from 1,300 to 200 miles per year.
 Private mileage only dropped 7% from 2019 to 2020.
 This means commuting and business miles were impacted the most by the pandemic lockdown; private miles less so.

 |Change in UK Driving Habits||Business Miles||Commuting Miles||Other Private Miles||Average Total Miles|

-The average car journey for these care is 8.4 miles long.
+The average car journey for these cars is 8.4 miles long.